nii-yamagishilab/project-NN-Pytorch-scripts/README.md

        Done
 ```

-A detailed flowchat is [./misc/APPENDIX_1.md](./misc/APPENDIX_1.md).
-This may be useful if you want to hack on the code.
+A detailed flowchart is [./misc/APPENDIX_1.md](./misc/APPENDIX_1.md).
+This may be useful if you want to hack into the code.

 ## Resources & links